Search

 “Despite the difficulties, I have to maintain a professional image and surpass myself to gain credibility equivalent to that of others.
 Surrounding myself well with supportive people and having strong mentors are essential.
 These challenges have motivated me to create a brand that promotes diversity and inclusion.
 Professionally, I’m proud to help change that and inspire future entrepreneurs who want to get started.”

-It’s through her brand OKOKO Cosmétique that Oyeta promotes her Afro-descendant heritage: “[Through my business], I strive to promote my heritage as a bold black woman entrepreneur who offers high-end natural cosmetics, using authentic African ingredients such as shea butter, argan oil, marula oil, yangu oil and moringa.
+It’s through her brand OKOKO Cosmétique that Oyeta promotes her Afro-descendant heritage: “, I strive to promote my heritage as a bold black woman entrepreneur who offers high-end natural cosmetics, using authentic African ingredients such as shea butter, argan oil, marula oil, yangu oil and moringa.
 Our packaging also tells a story, that of a visionary who travels across different continents.
 By expressing my passion through my products, I share my Afro-descendant culture while promoting sustainable and ethical practices in the cosmetics industry.

 As for her inspirations and mentors, Oyeta remains mysterious: “I have several, but I prefer to let you discover them by following me on social networks.
 You’ll also find out more in my upcoming podcast, where I’ll be interviewing people from different backgrounds about their empowering stories.”